 Professional Bristol-based dominatrix

-I am Mistress Geo Pinch, a lifestyle dominatrix from Australia who has chosen Bristol as my place to live and practice the fine arts of bondage, discipline, domination and submission and sadomasochism, otherwise known as BDSM.
+I am Mistress Geo Pinch, a lifestyle dominatrix from the Antipodes who has chosen Bristol as my place to live and practice the fine arts of bondage, discipline, domination and submission and SM.

 As a professional, I own my premises, which are exclusively for my use and enjoyment.
 These consist of two completely separate session rooms: one is a specially designed and purpose-built BDSM studio, the other a domestic room for lighter activities and most role-play scenarios.
 My premises are absolutely private and discreet, and there is ample safe, free parking in the immediate vicinity.